 Eco-friendly couples, rejoice!
-Toronto offers plenty of green options that’ll help make your big day both socially responsible and unforgettable.
-From stunning venues to organic eats, this city has it all.
+Toronto offers plenty of green options that’ll help make your wedding day both socially responsible and unforgettable.
+From stunning eco-friendly wedding venues to organic eats, this city has it all.
 If you’re looking to celebrate your union in the good graces of Mother Nature, these are the places you should be looking.

 Here’s how to plan the ultimate eco-friendly wedding in Toronto.